cmtat/AI.Model/README.md

 > export QB_ELO_SNAPSHOT_PATH="/path/to/qb_elo_snapshot.csv"
 > ```
 > If you upload a CSV through the Streamlit sidebar, it is stored automatically in `data/raw/elo.csv` for future runs.

+Both the CLI and the Streamlit app now support an optional `target week`.
+When you supply it, predictions are filtered to that week and, by default, the training dataset is augmented with games from the target season that occurred earlier in the year (disable with `--exclude-target-history` or the Streamlit toggle).

 ### Optional YAML Configuration
 Override defaults by supplying a YAML file via `--config`: